Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Extracting interesting features

-where the $\rank(e,P)$ is the order of the edge $e$ as it appears along the directed path $P$.
-Intuitively, we use the rank of an edge as an inflation factor for its weight---the later an edge appears in the path, the more its edge weight will count toward the interestingness of the path.
+Intuitively, we use the rank of an edge as an inflation factor for its weight---the later an edge appears in the path, the more its weight will count toward the interestingness of the path.
 This logic incentivizes the growth of long paths.
-The log function, on the other hand, helps contain this growth rate by treating edges that appear later in the path with comparable levels of importance (unless there is an order of magnitude increase in the path length).
+The log function, on the other hand, helps temper this growth in terms of number of edges.